 - Cathylynn Brooks “Let me tell you Justine’s story” is a blog about the loss of a daughter, but also on many other things as “Monday Motivations” and quotes.

 - Some of my Fellow bloggers are real writers who have published books or who are working on publishing.
 I am so impressed that some take that huge step and just do it.

 - Delia Writes’ blog you can read about her colourful children’s book called “Delia’s perfectly Pink Earmuffs”.
 Becoming a mother Delia dig up her love for children’s’ Picture books.

-- That leads me to Paula Pederson’s blog on her immigrant parents and at a sheer luck I found her last year as I my self was writing about a distant uncle who emigrated from Denmark to the States more than a hundred years ago.
+- That leads me to Paula Pederson’s blog on her immigrant parents and at a sheer luck, I found her last year as I was writing about a distant uncle who emigrated from Denmark to the States more than a hundred years ago.
 My father’s uncle Valdemar never got married in Seattle, but had a good life there and never came back to Denmark more than once for visiting family.
-Hans Pederson is the father of Paula who had incredible talent for building and got his nickname “King Hans of Seattle”.
-Paula is writing a book about his extraordinary life and we are looking forward to read it.
+Hans Pederson is the father of Paula who had an incredible talent for building and got his nickname “King Hans of Seattle”.
+Paula is writing a book about his extraordinary life and we are looking forward to reading it.

-- Carol has a very creative blog that started not long ago at our common writing 101 course from WordPress.
+- Carol has a very creative blog that started not long ago at our common writing 101 courses from WordPress.
 Her blog is called Writeful Mind where Carol is doing a lot of writing.
-Her skills go out on other social platforms as well and she also helps abused mothers and offers to make web sites too.
+Her skills go out on other social platforms as well and she also helps abused mothers and offers to make websites too.

 I think I will return another time and make new lists of the some of the blogs I follow because they are really worth reading and following.